nakednous/proscene3_design/source.md

 N:

 For the scenegraph we need to keep references to frame children.
-We did it internally, preserving the same API (setReferenceFrame does it all)
+We did it internally, preserving the same API -- a single ```setReferenceFrame()``` (overriden) call does it all

 V: